byui-cit/learning-modules/modules/design/ux/ponder1.md

 - Overly large heading: The large h1 element can be overwhelming and difficult to read.
 - Poor color choices: The combination of hot pink background and green text creates a visually jarring experience.
-- Overall text readability: Text size is small, measure (length of a line of text) is too long, and Comic Sans. 🤦‍♂️
+- Overall text readability: Text size is small, measure (length of a line of text) is too long, contrast is poor, and Comic Sans. 🤦‍♂️
 - Lack of Whitespace: Text is pressed up close to the hard edges of the color changes.
 - Not responsive: The layout only works for one screen width
 - Blurred image: The blurred image provides no value and can be distracting.
 It is also very large leading to the user potentially missing the content below the image